ONDC-Official/ONDC-RET-Specifications/api/docs/prepaid_payment_collected_by_#bpp#rfq#_flow.md

-# Prepaid payment collected by BPP - Non RFQ flow
+# Prepaid payment collected by BPP - RFQ flow

 In order to strengthen the unbundled ecommerce transactions and enable trust on the network, there is a need to enable payments collected by seller app and exchange and agree the terms of trade between buyer and seller app (BPP).